Introduction to Zero Waste and how your business can participate –

 - Institute for Local Self Reliance (- Source: ecocycle.org/zerowaste)

-Here are some resources to help your business become more efficient by reducing energy and waste, and save money:
+Here are some resources to help your business save money and become more efficient by reducing energy and waste:

 EnergySmart is a collaboration of the City of Boulder, Boulder County, the City of Longmont, utility partners and the U.S. Department of Energy.
 The service provides technical assistance, information, resources, financing and rebates that make energy efficiency upgrades easier for businesses. www.EnergySmartYES.com